-I’ve had a passion for writing for as long as I can remember.
+I’ve been passionate about writing for as long as I can remember.
 It was the one part of me, the one talent, in which I was completely confident — something that no one could take away from me.

-However, when I tell people I want to be a writer, they often ask me what type of writing I want to pursue.
-I am still unable to respond.
+However, when I tell people I want to be a writer, they often ask me what type of writing I want to pursue, which is a goal I have a hard time putting into words.
 Some might see my uncertainty about the future as a lack of focus, but it’s not.

-In fact, this is what I like most about my ambition to be a writer.
+In fact, this is what I enjoy most about writing.
 I like the ambiguity, not knowing where this passion will take me.
 However, three years ago, I wouldn’t have been singing the same tune.

 I remember the feeling as a high school sophomore navigating through annual college fairs.
 I debated whether or not to tell college representatives that I wanted to study English.